AdamLien/dify-mcp-client/README.md

 ### Building the Docker Image
 <details>
 <summary> This pulldown guide is for TypeScript stdio MCP server user</summary>
-Build the Docker image with Node.js support for stdio MCP:

 ```bash
 docker build -t dify-mcp-client:latest .